stephmcdavison/1.00/content/word-counter.md

 ---
 title: Word Counter
-# Word Counter

-Paste your text below to instantly count words, characters, and reading time.
+description: Free online word counter for essays, documents, work, and study.
+Instantly count words, characters, and reading time.

-**This tool also works as a character counter**, counting characters with and without spaces.

 eleventyNavigation:
   key: Word Counter
   order: 2
 ---
+# Word Counter

+Paste your text below to instantly count words, characters, and reading time.

+**This tool also works as a character counter**, counting characters with and without spaces.

 > The interactive word counter tool will appear here next.